 I can’t think of any other place where Punjaabi folk music meets humourist John Hodgman.
 End of the story!

 Bob Chelmick: Kate and Anna McGarrigle, “Talk to Me of Mendocino”

 The tragic Mendocino Complex wildfire must have reminded me about this lovely, plaintive song from 1975.
 The McGarrigles were ‘breaking out’ — and no wonder, with lyrics and melody lines like this.
 Still stands tall today with Norah Jones recently covering this ballad of longing for a place by the sea in California.

-Elvis Costello and The Imposters have re-recorded “Unwanted Number” for the band’s new studio album Look Now, the first recording with his band The Imposters in 10 years. (scheduled for release on Oct 12th).
-Costello originally wrote the track for the Grace of My Heart soundtrack in 1996 but he wasn’t featured on the recording….the new album features co-writes with Burt Bacharach and Carole King…
+Elvis Costello and The Imposters have re-recorded “Unwanted Number” for the band’s new studio album, Look Now, the first recording with his band The Imposters in 10 years.
+The album is scheduled for release on October 12th.
+Costello originally wrote the track for the Grace of My Heart soundtrack in 1996, but he wasn’t featured on the recording.
+The new album features co-writes with Burt Bacharach and Carole King.

-Aretha’s gospel and soul roots are in full flower on this November,1960, recording for Columbia, cut when she was just eighteen years old, produced by the legendary record man, John Hammond.
-Ray Bryant’s on piano and Aretha is wailing, just like she would do a few years later on her big Atlantic singles.
+Aretha’s gospel and soul roots are in full flower on this November 1960 recording for Columbia, cut when she was just eighteen years old.
+Produced by the legendary record man, John Hammond with Ray Bryant on piano and Aretha is wailing, just like she would do a few years later on her big Atlantic singles.
 RIP, Queen of Soul.